bambooforest/IntroDataScience_Spring_2022/2_writing_scientific_reports/README.md

 which everything runs fine, but the answer is simply wrong (e.g., you used the same variable name and its value gets reassigned incorrectly).

-Therefore, Barnes (2010) puts it directly in his title in his paper in *[Nature](https://www.nature.com)*: “[Publish your computer code: it is good enough](https://www.nature.com/articles/467753a).”
+Therefore, Barnes (2010) puts it directly in the title of his paper in *[Nature](https://www.nature.com)*: “[Publish your computer code: it is good enough](https://www.nature.com/articles/467753a).”
 This is a great and short read that starts out: